abdulqshabbir/code-wars/README.md

 ## Lessons Learned from sameTree
 Leared that a recursive DFS algorithm is a clean way of checking if two trees are identical.

+## Lessons Learned from levelOrderTraversal
+This problem was especially difficult when trying to find my bug.
+I learned that to do a level order traversal we can use a queue data structure.
+For each level we can keep pulling nodes off the queue and addign their non-null children onto the queue.
+We can take a "snapshot" of the length of the queue before we process the nodes to tell us how many iterations to run to capture all nodes on a particular level.